yathavan/eTw-Product-Inquiry/README.md

 Magento Product Inquiry Extension

-This extension enables customers to send inquiry about products.
+As online stores are virtual mostly customers will end up with many questions about products.
+This extension enables customers to send inquiries about products.
+And store admin will get notified instantly via email.
+It will help customers to get their doubts cleared quickly and help store admin to increase sales.

 <h2>*Features*</h2>
 <ul>